How Do I Stop Anxiety From Ruining My Relationship?

 Having a plan in place can help manage anxiety more effectively.
 This plan can include coping strategies, self-care routines, and ways to seek support when needed.

 Actionable Tip: Sit down with your partner and create a written plan that outlines specific strategies for managing anxiety.
 Include relaxation techniques, emergency contacts, and a list of activities that help reduce stress.
 Review and update the plan regularly.
+Use relationship check-in questions to assess how you're both doing.

 7. Be Patient and Compassionate

 Supporting a partner with anxiety requires patience and understanding.
 Anxiety can be unpredictable, and progress may be slow.
 Show compassion and avoid criticism or judgment.
+Practicing self-compassion yourself can help you extend that same grace to your partner.

 Actionable Tip: Offer verbal reassurance and physical comfort, such as hugs or holding hands.
 Remind your partner that you're there for them and that it's okay to have bad days.